Bicycle-drawn hearse brings cycling advocate on his last journey

 “There are loads of good reasons to cycle for society and the individual but I don’t cycle for health or environmental reasons.
 I cycle because it’s the quickest, most convenient way to get around and it makes you happy.”

-The result was a series of films on the website cyclingwith.com.
+The result was a series of films on the website.
 He also made films about Dublin’s architecture particularly the work of Herbert Simms, the history of Liberty Hall and in 2019 about our love-hate relationship with pigeons.

 Mr Cahill made films about Irish art and architecture.
 He was described by architecture historian Emma Gilleece as “the most humblest of men” who “faced his illness head on with the same dignity and wisdom far beyond his years as seen in his documentaries.